CZ-NIC/convey/docs/convey-help-cmd-output.md

 Actions:
   -d COLUMN,[COLUMN], --delete COLUMN,[COLUMN]
                         Delete a column.
-You may comma separate multiple columns.COLUMN is ID of the column (1, 2, 3...), the exact column name, field type name or its usual name.
+You may comma separate multiple columns.COLUMN is ID of the column (1, 2, 3...), position from the right (-1, ...), the exact column name, field type name or its usual name.
   -f FIELD,[COLUMN],[SOURCE_TYPE],[CUSTOM],[CUSTOM], --field FIELD,[COLUMN],[SOURCE_TYPE],[CUSTOM],[CUSTOM]
                         Compute field.
                         * FIELD is a field type (see below) that may be appended with a [CUSTOM] in square brackets.
-                        * COLUMN is ID of the column (1, 2, 3...), the exact column name, field type name or its usual name.
+                        * COLUMN is ID of the column (1, 2, 3...), position from the right (-1, ...), the exact column name, field type name or its usual name.
                         * SOURCE_TYPE is either field type or usual field type.
 That way, you may specify processing method.
                         * CUSTOM is any string dependent on the new FIELD type (if not provided, will be asked it for).
                         Ex: --field tld[gTLD]  # would add TLD from probably a hostname, filtered by CUSTOM=gTLD